-Mail: Alaska Department of Labor and Workforce Development Division of Employment and Training Services AAE/GED Office PO Box 115509 Juneau, Alaska 99811-5509 Fax: 907-465-4186
+Mail: Alaska Department of Labor and Workforce Development

+Division of Employment and Training Services

+AAE/GED Office PO Box 115509

+Juneau, Alaska 99811-5509

-Once awarded, grantees must enter information into the DOLWD online grants management system.
-Programs will be responsible for account profile, submission of original grant information, monitory reconciliation, and reporting.
+Once awarded, grantees must enter information into the Department of Labor and Workforce Development's online grants management system.
+Grant recipients will be responsible for their account profile, submission of original grant information, monitory reconciliation, and reporting.

-Submission of a Regional Grant Application will indicate applicant's acceptance of all terms and conditions contained in this RGA.
-If a warded, contents of this application will become contractually binding and failure to accept grant requirements may result in termination of the a ward.
+Submission of an application in response to this RGA will indicate applicant's acceptance of all terms and conditions contained in this RGA.
+If awarded, contents of this application will become contractually binding and failure to accept grant requirements may result in termination of the award.

-Application form, definitions, and frequently asked questions (once complied) are available for view on the AAE grant resources website.
+Application form, definitions, and frequently asked questions (once compiled) are available for view on the AAE grant resources website.